BlackHole1/json-pretty-html/README.md

 # json-pretty-html-fix

-**This package exists to temporarily solve the `json-pretty-html` project error.
-When the `json-pretty-html` project solves this problem, there is no need to continue using the package.**
+This package exists to temporarily solve the `json-pretty-html` project error.
+When the `json-pretty-html` project solves this problem, there is no need to continue using the package.

+**Please don't install this package, the original author has fixed this error.**

-Whether the `json-pretty-html` project solves the problem status: `false`
+Whether the `json-pretty-html` project solves the problem status: `true`

 error details: https://github.com/amelki/json-pretty-html/issues/7